 Connects educators from around the world

-Many of our cultural exchange teachers are adjusting to the American education system for the first time.
+Many of our ambassador teachers are adjusting to the American education system for the first time.
 As part of their orientation week, teachers get professional development time to learn and share information that serves as a foundation in their classrooms.
 After their initial orientation training ends, they are eager to support each other through the challenges of the first few months.
 Facilitated discussions among passionate educators can create a lasting impact on teacher practice and student learning.
-Joining a community of practice can also be motivating for new teachers because it allows them to learn from the experiences of others.
-One of our teachers recently commented,
+Joining a community of practice can also be motivating for new ambassador teachers because it allows them to learn from the experiences of others.
+One of our ambassador teachers recently commented,

 “The Designing Cultural Activities experience, I believe, is the way forward in a time where networking and shared experiences is critical to enhance and build a diverse global community.”

-Our teachers are part of a global community of passionate educators who are constantly looking for ways to improve their practice.
+Our ambassador teachers are part of a global community of passionate educators who are constantly looking for ways to improve their practice.
 The exchange of ideas within a supportive discussion space fosters creativity and growth, and helps to form lasting bonds between teachers.
 Why wait for an annual conference or professional development day to have these opportunities?
 Virtual discussions and collaborative learning can fit into busy teacher schedules, and can happen much more frequently within a community of practice.

-We believe that fostering connection and learning for our teachers is the foundation for uniting the world through global education.
-Find out more about our teachers and the competitive advantage of our programs here.
+We believe that fostering connection and learning for our ambassador teachers is the foundation for uniting the world through global education.
+Find out more about our ambassador teachers and the competitive advantage of our programs here.